FXinnovation/fx-terraform-module-aws-service-user/examples/user-with-credentials/README.md

-# Standard S3 reposiory for terraform
+# Service user with credentials for code deployment

-Configuration in this directory creates set of S3 resources to be used for terraform’s state files.
+Configuration in this directory creates a service user to be used for terraform & other tools cloud deployments.
+It also creates credentials along with the user.

 ## Usage